For Palantir Technologies Inc. [PLTR], Analyst sees a drop to $8. What next?

 Deutsche Bank have made an estimate for Palantir Technologies Inc. shares, keeping their opinion on the stock as Sell, with their previous recommendation back on August 09, 2022.
 The new note on the price target was released on July 22, 2022, representing the official price target for Palantir Technologies Inc. stock.
 Previously, the target price had yet another raise to $20, while Raymond James analysts kept a Strong Buy rating on PLTR stock.

-Palantir Technologies Inc. [PLTR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.01.
-With this latest performance, PLTR shares dropped by -18.77% in over the last four-week period, additionally sinking by -34.37% over the last 6 months – not to mention a drop of -70.19% in the past year of trading.
+Palantir Technologies Inc. [PLTR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.13.
+With this latest performance, PLTR shares dropped by -17.50% in over the last four-week period, additionally sinking by -36.85% over the last 6 months – not to mention a drop of -72.83% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Palantir Technologies Inc. [PLTR] shares currently have an operating margin of -26.66 and a Gross Margin at +77.99.
 Palantir Technologies Inc.’s Net Margin is presently recorded at -33.75.